Competitive-Programming-UNSAAC/cuscontest-repository/README.md

 One way to test that your problem is written correctly is through Overleaf:

 1. Open the [cuscontest-repository project](https://www.overleaf.com/9544566223xxngyxghkmby#e048af) on the overleaf
-2. Add your problem folder and follow the format explained above
+2. Add your problem folder inside `template folder` in the project and follow the format explained above
 3. Add the folder name of your problem in the list in the `main.tex` file `line 77`
 ```
 \def\folderlist{CombinacionDeLaCerradura}  % ADD HERE YOUR FOLDER PROBLEM USING COMMA SEPARATOR